Abortion Rights - Please email or call your MP urgently

 * Abortion to be available at the request of the pregnant

-as other medical services (i.e. ending the need for detailed
+regulations as other medical services (i.e. ending the need

-notification to the Department of Health and certification
+for detailed notification to the Department of Health and

-out early medical and surgical abortions, in both the NHS
+carry out early medical and surgical abortions, in both

 * Ensuring accurate information and non-directive support